apppoint-release/bizapp-api-docs/docs/define/application_endpoints.md

 ## Using API's from Client

 All API's defined either in the modeler or framework supported methods can be invoked using any of the clients that allow invoking REST api's.
+Url to access generic REST endpoints is

+**http(s)://[site url]/apihandler.ashx[?query string]**

 ### Authentication
 Authentication is required to invoke any api's available.
 It could be either a simple apikey/secret or HMAC authentication with the headers required.